nineshots109/Project-3/README.md

 5. Creating database:
 $ python manage.py recreate_db

+If there is an error with python manage.py recreate_db, just try it again - it should work.
+If not, move on to next step!

 6. Run the app:
 $ source venv/bin/activate
 $ honcho start -e config.env -f Local